Pheontern/Hide-Nearby-Players-plugin/README.md

 #### /hidedistance 2.5:
 Changes the distance at which players are hidden, stored in config.yml-file.
 Every player can change their personal distance.
-Can be any decimal value.
+Can be any decimal value between 0 and 8.